AsierGonzalez/openvre-tool-api/README.md

 existing software, in order to facilitate integrating existing tools in the VRE.

-2. Achieve vertical interoperability by using COMPSs, and allowing developers to specify the execution enviroment requirements for each tool by using COMPSs "constraints" decorator.
+2. Achieve vertical interoperability by using PyCOMPSs, and allowing developers to specify the execution enviroment requirements for each tool by using PyCOMPSs "constraints" decorator.
 Although written with task-based programming in mind, this library allows execution of Tools outside of the COMPSs runtime.

-3. Simplify the construction of workflows, by conceiving tools such that it is straightforward to combine them in Workflows; in particular by using COMPSs "task" decorator and the COMPSs runtime as the workflow scheduler.
+3. Simplify the construction of workflows, by conceiving tools such that it is straightforward to combine them in Workflows; in particular by using PyCOMPSs "task" decorator and the PyCOMPSs runtime as the workflow scheduler.

 ## Implementation overview
 The 'basic_modules' contains the basic entities of openvre-tool-api: